-Vanderbilt-Ingram Cancer Center' s SPORE in Breast Cancer, established in 2003, is one of only six in the country, and focuses on innovative, translational research for better diagnosis, prognosis, screening, prevention and treatment of breast cancer.
+Vanderbilt-Ingram Cancer Center's SPORE in Breast Cancer, established in 2003, is one of only five in the country, and focuses on innovative, translational research for better diagnosis, prognosis, screening, prevention and treatment of breast cancer.

 The Vanderbilt-Ingram Cancer Center SPORE in Breast Cancer has established a true multidisciplinary program focused on conducting multidisciplinary, mechanism-based, translational research of the highest possible impact that will contribute meaningfully to measurable progress in breast cancer.
 Our investigators have expertise in cellular signaling and molecular biology, breast pathology, medical, surgical, and radiation oncology, clinical trial design, epidemiology and population studies, mass spectrometry, biostatistics, and biomedical informatics.

 The Breast SPORE supports several initiatives including four scientific research projects, five cores that provide essential services to SPORE projects, a developmental research program to support pilot projects, and career development opportunities for physician-scientists in training.

 The SPORE in Breast Cancer supports four research projects aimed at addressing basic, clinical and population research questions of importance in human breast cancer.
 All projects are translational and multidisciplinary and are led by co-investigators from multiple departments across the School of Medicine, with complementary basic science and translational/clinical expertise.

 Learn more about our Breast SPORE research projects and cores.